sourcegraph/customer-training/trainings/batch-changes-webinar/lesson-plan.md

 ## Unit 2: Viewing Batch Change Dashboards

-**Learning goals:** After this unit, customers will understand how to view PRs opened by a Batch Change and apply bulk actions to them, as well as viewing and interpreting the generated Burndown chart.
+**Learning goals:** After this unit, customers will understand how to view PRs opened by a batch change and apply bulk actions to them, as well as viewing and interpreting the generated Burndown chart.

 ### Viewing Batch Change PRs

-Now, as you've seen so far, I've been previewing Batch Changes, rather than applying them.
+Now, as you've seen so far, I've been previewing batch changes, rather than applying them.
 That just means that this is visible on Sourcegraph, but we haven't opened PRs quite yet.
-Now I'm going to show you what it looks like when a Batch Change has open PRs.
+Now I'm going to show you what it looks like when a batch change has open PRs.

 🔎 The trainer should show:

-* The [Medium Tracking Campaign](https://demo.sourcegraph.com/users/malo/batch-changes/medium-trackin-campaign) or other Batch Change of the CE's choice with published PRs.
+* The [Medium Tracking Campaign](https://demo.sourcegraph.com/users/malo/batch-changes/medium-trackin-campaign) or other batch change of the CE's choice with published PRs.
 * How to filter PRs by status, check state, and review state.
 * How to apply bulk actions (comment, merge, publish, close) on open PRs
-* How to view the spec powering a Batch Change from the Dashboard view (clicking the `Spec` tab)
+* How to view the spec powering a batch change from the Dashboard view (clicking the `Spec` tab)
 * Discuss how changesets can be imported, if using the Medium Tracking Campaign and its spec

-❗️ Call out that closing a Batch Change will allow you to also close its associated PRs, if there's a mistake made.
+❗️ Call out that closing a batch change will allow you to also close its associated PRs, if there's a mistake made.

 ### Viewing Batch Change Charts

-The final thing I want to highlight here is our Burndown chart.
-This tracks the progress of PRs associated with the Batch Change, whether imported or created via the change.
+The final thing I want to highlight here is our burndown chart.
+This tracks the progress of PRs associated with the batch change, whether imported or created via the change.
 It's an easy way to stay on top of what's going on with the bulk change, rather than having to follow up with individuals, or keep on top of a spreadsheet.

 🔎 The trainer should highlight: